18F/before-you-ship/index.md

 #### [ATO, Authority to Operate]({{ site.baseurl }}/ato/)

 A review process designed to ensure the security of public government sites.
-See [our security guide](https://hub.18f.gov/private/standards/security/) (internal only).
+See [our security guide](https://18f.gsa.gov/hub/standards/security/) for more information.

 ##### Triggers